thanusiv/FRC-Scouting/README.md

 - Search for the teams that interest you most through the piles of data you collect
 - Has complete offline support and uses Bluetooth to send data between phones
 - Export your data to an Excel file
+- Allows you to take pictures of robots for scouting purposes

+## Cool Things about the App
+- Designed a pipeline to send data between phones via Bluetooth and export data to a Spreadsheet
+- Built a ranking system that would categorize opponents in 3 distinct groups based off user preferences
+- Created algorithms for tabulating game data and developed searching capabilities to allow easy access to specific match or team statistics

 ## Technologies Used